jasonhawkins/SwiftUIExtensions/README.md

 This package is compatible with Xcode 11, macOS 10.15, iOS 13, tvOS 13, and watchOS 6.0.

 ### Example
 This example shows how to generate a preview for all of the cases defined in the `ColorScheme` extension.

-Here we're accessing the static property, `allCasesIdentifiableBySelf` which will return both `.light` and `.dark` variants.
-Our view `MyView` is then modified with a custom `ViewModifier` called `AdaptingColorScheme` which provides padding, sets an appropriate background color, and applies the `appearance` environment modifier.
+By accessing its static property, `allCasesIdentifiableBySelf`, we'll generate previews for both the `.light` and `.dark` variants.  `MyView` is then modified with a custom `ViewModifier` called `AdaptingColorScheme` which provides padding, sets an appropriate background color, and applies the `appearance` environment modifier.

 ```Swift
 #if DEBUG